aws-samples/aws-iot-ota-deployment-tool/README.md

         "md5sum": "afcba86284d600cd21f54dca7c6d8bb6"
     }
     ```
-    *  set to url means user will use a customized job document in a s3 remote url in  **jobDocSrcUrl**, noted that the document will be donwloaded and the deployment tools will append the following elements in to the docuemnt while generated at run time:
+    *  set to url means user will use a customized job document in a s3 remote url in  **jobDocSrcUrl**, noted that the document will be downloaded and the deployment tools will append the following elements in to the docuemnt while generated at run time:
     ```
     {
         "command": "fota",